gammapy/gammapy/docs/stats/index.rst

     7.5
     >>> stat.error
     3.605551275463989
-    >>> stat.delta_ts
+    >>> stat.ts
     7.365232895800901
-    >>> stat.significance
+    >>> stat.sqrt_ts
     2.7138962573762653
     >>> stat.p_value
     0.006649698694909719

 The error is the symmetric error obtained from the covariance of the statistic function, here :math:`\sqrt{n_{on}}`.
-The significance is the square root of the :math:`\Delta TS`, multiplied by the sign of the excess, which is equivalent to the Li & Ma significance for known background.
+The significance is the square root of the :math:`TS`, multiplied by the sign of the excess, which is equivalent to the Li & Ma significance for known background.

-To see how the :math:`\Delta TS`, relates to the statistic function, we plot below the profile of the Cash statistic as a function of the expected signal events number.
+To see how the :math:`TS`, relates to the statistic function, we plot below the profile of the Cash statistic as a function of the expected signal events number.

 .. plot:: stats/plot_cash_significance.py